thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/users.md

 user-groups-pe:
     0:
         image: /images/user-guide/ui/users/pe/user-groups-pe.png
-        title: 'Click the plus sign to open a dialog window, enter a name for the new group and add the new group by clicking the Add button.'
+        title: 'Click the plus sign to open a dialog window, enter a name for the new group, and add the new group by clicking the Add button.'
     1:
         image: /images/user-guide/ui/users/pe/user-groups-1-pe.png
         title: 'After adding a group, click the bar icon next to the name to open a new group.'